Student Involvement: Frequently Asked Questions

 2. What kinds of organizations are there?

-Currently, there are more than 100 student organizations and activities at Wittenberg.
+Currently, there are many student organizations and activities at Wittenberg.
 As you're navigating opportunities for involvement, it is easiest to think about them in genres.
 Eleven genres of student orgs exist, including:

 • Academic Organizations